shbhmnk/torrent-hound3/README.md

 ### Installation
-Install package and dependencies directly via pip using `pip install torrent-hound`

-Or run `pip install -r requirements.txt` in the shell to install all dependencies
+Clone the repository and run torrent-hound.py

 ### Update existing Intallation
-To upgrade `torrent-hound` via pip, run `pip install torrent-hound -U`

-If installed via `git`, then simply run `git pull` in the shell after navigating to the `torrent-hound` directory
+Run `git pull` in the shell after navigating to the `torrent-hound` directory

-Otherwise download the latest binary from the `releases` section of this repository

 ### Usage
-If installed via pip, `torrent-hound` would have been added to `$PATH`.
-Simply run `torrent-hound` or `torrent-hound [search-query]` to begin.

-Download the `torrent-hound` binary from the `bin/` directory.

-`torrent-hound [search-query]` or simply `torrent-hound`
+Navigate to the repository root and execute below command `./torrent-hound.py [search-query]` or simply `./torrent-hound.py`

 ### Menu